BlueM/cliclick/README.markdown

 cliclick (short for “Command Line Interface Click”) is a tool for executing mouse- and keyboard-related actions from the shell/Terminal.
 It is written in Objective-C and runs on Mac OS X 10.6 or later, including OS X 10.10.

-For more information, please take a look at [cliclick’s homepage](http://www.bluem.net/jump/cliclick/)
+For more information or for downloading a compiled binary, please take a look at [cliclick’s homepage](http://www.bluem.net/jump/cliclick/)

 Author: Carsten Blüm, Website: [www.bluem.net](http://www.bluem.net/)